 - Try different words until you get the combination that you feel right about.

-- Use pen and paper to write them out daily.
+- When you set intentions, use pen and paper to write them out daily.

 - Leave your paper out somewhere so you can review it throughout the day.